taoensso/truss/README.md

 #### What's your view on static vs dynamic typing?

-I've used and enjoyed aspects of pretty much every type system at one point or another.
+I've used and enjoyed aspects of a number of type systems at one point or another.
 What I reach for on a particular job is entirely dependent on what I expect would be the most productive for that job.

 Likewise, the tools _you'll_ find most productive will necessarily depend _on you_: your objectives and your preferred style of working.
 Trying to argue that one kind of programming is strictly better than another is like trying to argue that a chisel is strictly better than a wrench.